CS-372-Project-1/calculator-and-more/README.md

 # Calculator and Auto_Array
 Welcome to our smaller demo programs.
-Calculator demonstrates the different varieties of integers available in Rust, and Auto_Array fills an
+Calculator demonstrates the different varieties of integers available in Rust, and Auto_Array fills an array with integers from 0 to 100 and prints it out using special debug print statements.

 ## How to Run
 To run, simply install Rust into your terminal using the